gaehlerm/SoftwareEngineering/README.md

 [Clean Code, chapter 3]

-Functions (and methods) are, along with classes, the backbone of modern object oriented (OO) software.
-People just don’t care about functions too much as they do about classes.
-They are fairly simple to use and there are only very few things to take care off.
+Functions (and methods) are, along with classes, the backbone of modern object-oriented (OO) software.
+People just don't care about functions as much as they do about classes.
+They are fairly simple to use, and there are only a few things to take care of.
 Still, there is quite a lot to know about functions as well.
-We'll learn why functions have to follow the SRP and that they shouldn't have any side effects.
+We will learn why functions must adhere to the SRP and should not have any side effects.

-Throughout this book, we’ll distinguish between functions and methods as most authors do so.
-Even though I would personally like to call them both just functions as they are pretty much the same, just in a slightly different context.
-Most things I write about functions apply to methods as well as they are with many respects very similar.
-The class variables and the slightly different context are not a fundamental difference.
-Class variables are just about the same as output arguments.
-I hope it's generally clear from the context if some explanation is true for functions, methods or both.
+Throughout this book, we will distinguish between functions and methods, as is common practice among most authors.
+Even though I would personally like to refer to both of them as functions since they are essentially the same, just in slightly different contexts.
+Most of the concepts I write about functions also apply to methods, as they are very similar in many respects.
+The class variables and the slightly different context are not fundamentally different.
+Class variables are similar to output arguments.
+I hope it is generally clear from the context whether an explanation applies to functions, methods, or both.

 ## Do one thing only

-Due to the single responsibility principle [SRP], functions may cover only one level of abstraction.
+Due to the SRP [SRP], functions should only cover one level of abstraction.
 Therefore, they have to be short.
-As a rule of thumb, they should be at most about twenty lines (that's what fits on my laptop screen without scrolling), though less than 10 lines is certainly to be prefered because shorter functions are much easier to understand.
-If fact, there is also absolutely nothing wrong with functions that cover only one line of code.
-One line functions are really useful to make code more readable, as it elevates all code to a similar level of abstraction.
-But this is something that many programmers don't think of.
+As a rule of thumb, functions should be at most about twenty lines long (that's what fits on my laptop screen without scrolling), although less than 10 lines is certainly preferred because shorter functions are much easier to understand.
+In fact, there is absolutely nothing wrong with functions that cover only one line of code.
+One-line functions are extremely useful for enhancing code readability as they elevate all code to a consistent level of abstraction.
+But this is something that many programmers don't consider.

-Let's make a small example of a one line function.
+Let's create a brief example of a one-line function.
 We have a pandas object (a Python object for tables) `all_data` and we want to filter it by a `key` and a `value`.
-I think this function makes the code that uses it much clearer because it is operating on a higher level of abstraction.
+I believe this function enhances the clarity of the code that utilizes it as it operates on a higher level of abstraction.

 // maybe find another example?